rykener/django-manifest-loader/README.md

 So you can see why you want the content hash in the filename.
 The manifest.json file is a way to provide a mapping from the original file name to the new one.
 If you didn't have a way to automate that mapping, every time you generate a new version of your assets, you'd have to go into your HTML and update the content hash yourself.
-Instead, you can just tell `easy_django_webpack` that you want the file `main.js` and it'll lookup the content hash for you.
+Instead, you can just tell Django Manifest Loader that you want the file `main.js` and it'll lookup the content hash for you.

 ### License

-Easy Django Webpack is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
+Django Manifest Loader is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).
 This is an open source license granting broad permissions to modify and redistribute the software.